Precise Reasoning About Container-Internal Pointers with Logical Pinning: The Logical-Pinning Model for Reasoning About Internal Pointers

-The representation predicate for a borrowable value \(\tupleTwo{o_v}{qs}\) consists of two parts.
-The value part, \(\bvR{o_v}{p}\), describes the underlying value if available.
-The location part, \(\blocR{qs}{p}\), asserts that the storing location matches all the exposed ones: all exposed pointers must equal to \(p\).
+The representation predicate \(\yB{R}\) for the borrowable value \(\tupleTwo{o_v}{qs}\) has two components: the value part \(\bvR{o_v}{p}\), which describes the underlying value if available; and the location part \(\blocR{qs}{p}\), which asserts that every pointer in the exposed alias list \(qs\) is equal to the canonical location \(p\).

+Tracking an alias list rather than a single optional exposed pointer simplifies specifications: equality among all aliases is encapsulated in \(\yB{R}\), so functions that read or create aliases do not need to track it explicitly.
+For example, consider \texttt{get} on a dictionary where the queried logger \(g\) already has an exposed pointer \(q\).
+One could explicitly track the new alias \(r\):

+Using the alias list, the same postcondition can be expressed equivalently and more cleanly as (in the same manner as the specifications in \cref{model:step-by-step-guide}):

-The transformer ``\(\yB{}\)'' enables modular lifting of representation predicates to support borrow tracking.
-Recall the standard list representation predicate \(\listR\) (\cref{sec:introduction}), we define a variant \(\listRbb\) that supports borrowing tails:
+The borrow transformer ``\(\yB{}\)'' enables modular lifting of representation predicates to support borrow tracking.
+Starting from the standard list representation predicate \(\reprList\) (\cref{sec:introduction}), we define \(\reprListE\) that supports borrowing elements: